adnen007/Only-html-css/README.md

 - you can call `git status and it will tell you about all the files that you modified or added`

-# the opposite made repo in the local and save it in remote
+# the opposite made repo in the local and save it in remot